ArkaBando/solr-data/README.md

-# solr-data
+# solr-data-jpa
-solr-data for spring boot so that solr configuration template and datasource does not conflict with jpa and other fixes
+solr-data-jpa for spring boot so that solr configuration template and datasource does not conflict with jpa and other fixes